ije/esar/README.md

 # esm-archive

-Bundles multiple files into a single binary blob.
+A tiny library for bundling multiple files into a single binary blob.

 ```js
 import { Archive, bundle } from "esm-archive";